mikeoliphant/NeuralAudio/README.md

 - LSTM 2x12
 - LSTM 2x16

-All NAM files with WaveNet and LSTM architectures not supported internally will fall back to the NAM Core implementation.
+All NAM files with LSTM architectures not supported internally will fall back to the NAM Core implementation.

 All keras models not supported internally will fall back to the RTNeural implmentation.